neuroconductor-devel/neuronorm/README.md

 ### Preprocessing

-The function `preprocess_patients` takes as input the folder containing the raw images and the covariates variable, applies the preprocessing pipeline to the input images, and creates preprocessed images for each process.
+The function `preprocess_patients` takes as input the folder containing the raw images and the patients' covariates, applies the preprocessing pipeline to the input images, and creates preprocessed images for each process.

 | Parameter            | Description                                                                                                                               |
 | ---------------------| ----------------------------------------------------------------------------------------------------------------------------------------- |